rodneystoleair/Siberia/README.md

 4.  **Ecological parameters (e.g. climate) for training set samples**: `data/parameters/climate.xlsx`
 5.  **Meteorological data for comparison**: store it in `data/modern/`

-You can find examples of table formatting in corresponding directories.
+You can find examples of table formatting in the corresponding directories.

 ## How to cite:

-The paper is being under submission.
+**The paper is under submission.**

 *Andreev R., Novenko E., 2025.
-Quantitative pollen-based reconstructions of climate characteristics and forest coverage for Northern Central Siberia: evaluation of different techniques. (submitted)*
+Quantitative pollen-based reconstructions of climate characteristics and forest coverage for Northern Central Siberia: evaluation of different techniques*

 ## System preferences: